ruchira-wyncore/report-master-service/README.md

-# restful-sql-calls-controller
+# report-master-service
-This is a java based Spring boot application and it will handle restful sql calls to add, delete, update and view records in the  MYSQL tables.
+This is a java based Spring boot application and it will handle restful sql calls to add, delete, update and view records in the  MYSQL tables.(MVP 1).
+As part of MVP2 a get by ID endpoint is added to return the server URL for a given report-id.
+This will be called by AS400 microservices to get a server URL.

 This application starts a server at http://localhost:8080 as its a spring boot application which comes with embedded Tomcat server.